nevenailievaa/SoftUni-CSharp-Fundamentals/README.md

 # SoftUni-Fundamentals
-Tasks from SoftUni's "Programming Fundamentals" Course
+Tasks from SoftUni's "Programming Fundamentals with C#" Course